This course examines the engineeing of Renewable Energy. The technical course equips the student for a wide range of engineering roles.

 In this section

-The GCE A Level requirement for this course is grades BBB to include Grade B in one from GCE A Level Mathematics, Physics, Chemistry, Technology and Design, Engineering or Design and Technology.
+The GCE A Level requirement for this course is grades BBB to include grade B in one from GCE A Level Mathematics, Physics, Chemistry, Technology and Design, Engineering, Design and Technology, Electronics or Environmental Technology.

 See the GCSE subject and grade requirements including specific Mathematics grade required depending on the GCE A level subject presented.